 Skin cysts are fluid-filled sacs.
 They form a raised, dome-shaped area on the skin.
 Sometimes, they have a black spot called a punctum at the top.

 Lipoma is another possible cause of lumps behind the ear.
-Lipomas are harmless, fatty lumps.
-They are not cancerous, grow very slowly, and do not spread.
+Lipomas are benign fatty lumps that can grow anywhere there are fat cells.

 A lipoma feels soft to the touch.
-They are not usually tender or painful unless they press on nearby nerves.
+It is not usually tender or painful unless it presses on nearby nerves.

 The lymph nodes behind the ear are called the posterior auricular lymph nodes.

-The infection takes place in the air spaces of the bone.
+The infection develops in the air spaces of the bone.
 The mastoid has a honeycomb-like structure.
-Bacteria can infect these air cells.
+Bacteria can enter and infect these air cells.

 Mastoiditis is more common in children than adults.
 It is a serious infection that needs medical attention.
-The swelling behind the ear will be tender and red, and might cause the ear to be pushed outward.
+The swelling behind the ear will usually be tender and might cause the ear to push outward.

 Other symptoms may go with the lump, including: